Brain metastasis

 A brain metastasis is a cancer that has metastasized (spread) to the brain from another location in the body and is therefore considered a secondary brain tumor.
 The metastasis typically shares a cancer cell type with the original site of the cancer.
 Metastasis is the most common cause of brain cancer, as primary tumors that originate in the brain are less common.
 The most common sites of primary cancer which metastasize to the brain are lung, breast, colon, kidney, and skin cancer.
-Brain metastases can occur in patients months or even years after their original cancer is treated.
-Brain metastases have a poor prognosis for cure, but modern treatments are allowing patients to live months and sometimes years after the diagnosis.
+Brain metastases can occur months or even years after the original or primary cancer is treated.
+Brain metastases have a poor prognosis for cure, but modern treatments allow patients to live months and sometimes years after the diagnosis.

 Symptoms and signs

 Because different parts of the brain are responsible for different functions, symptoms vary depending on the site of metastasis within the brain.
 However, brain metastases should be considered in any cancer patient who presents with neurological or behavioral changes.

 Brain metastases can cause a wide variety of symptoms which can also be present in minor, more common conditions.
 Neurological symptoms are often caused by increased intracranial pressure, with severe cases resulting in coma.
 The most common neurological symptoms include: